c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 ### How to recover from a pandemic?

-The survey provides some useful insight to different financial strategies used by our respondnts in dealing with this economic costs.
+Our survey provides some useful insight to different financial strategies used by our respondents in dealing with this economic shock.

 #### SAVINGS REDUCED to NEAR-zero